John Mozeliak: Roles in St. Louis Cardinals' scouting department (1995–2007)

-St. Louis Cardinals general manager (2007–2017)
+St. Louis Cardinals general manager (2007–2025)

-On October 3, 2007, Chairman of the Board of Directors Bill DeWitt announced that the Cardinals "had cordially and respectfully" parted ways with Jocketty based on philosophical differences of player development.
+On October 3, 2007, chairman of the board of directors William DeWitt Jr. announced that the Cardinals "had cordially and respectfully" parted ways with Jocketty based on philosophical differences of player development.
 DeWitt named Mozeliak the interim GM.
 Dating back to the year before, tension arose after Jeff Luhnow, later the Astros' GM, was promoted to vice president of amateur scouting and player development.
 After more than a decade as GM, Luhnow's promotion tacitly signaled he had usurped that sphere of Jocketty's authority.

 While other candidates interviewed for the GM position, it appeared Cleveland Indians assistant GM Chris Antonetti was the early favorite.
 However, Indians ownership improved Antonetti's offer to take over the full GM position and enticed him to stay.
 On the evening of October 30, 2007, Mozeliak accepted the Cardinals' offer and the team formally introduced him as the new GM the next day.

 Early moves (2007–10)

-One of Mozeliak's first major moves was to trade iconic center fielder Jim Edmonds to the San Diego Padres for third baseman David Freese on December 15, 2007.
+One of Mozeliak's first major moves was to trade iconic center fielder Jim Edmonds to the San Diego Padres for minor league third baseman David Freese on December 15, 2007.
 Although stating regret at first over trading the popular but often-injured Edmonds, Freese later proved to be integral in the Cardinals' 2011 season.